In this guide

 What you'll need before you start

-Gather these details before 31 March so you can enrol on day one.
+Gather these details before you start.
 The AUSTRAC Business Profile Form (ABPF) allows you to save your progress for up to 14 days, but having everything ready means you can complete it in one sitting.

 📋 Information you'll need